AlexKratky/vue-camera-lib/README.md

 },
 ```

-That was about importing library to your project, lets look closely to two components, the WebCamUI and the WebCam.
+That was about importing the library to your project, let's look closely at two components, the WebCamUI and the WebCam.

 ### WebCamUI

-This component has already user interface, so its very easy to use it, the main event you want to listen to is `photoTaken` as is seen above.
+This component has already a user interface, so it is very easy to use it, the main event you want to listen to is `photoTaken` as is seen above.

 #### All events that are emitted: